architkshk/product-catalog/README.md

 - `npm start`

-The server will start and you can use Postman to use the APIs.
+The server will start at port 3000 and you can use Postman to use the APIs.

+The API is deployed at `https://pro-cat.herokuapp.com/` You can also use this.

 ## Testing